Download a copy of our Terms & Conditions in PDF Here

 A booking allows you to reserve a vehicle and any chosen optional extras for ‘pick-up’ at a particular time, date and agreed location for the specified rental period.
 You must meet all our rental requirements to hire and be insured on one of our vehicles.
 By making a booking you agree to our booking terms and our rental and insurance conditions.

 At the time of booking a vehicle there is a minimum requirement to pay 25% of the total hire cost.
-This deposit can be fully refunded up until one calendar month before hire commences (minus a processing fee of £10).
 Full payment is required one calendar month prior to the booking commencing.
 If the original booking falls within one calendar month of the hire period, full payment will be required once there is confirmation of the booking.
 Any booking not paid in full by this date is liable to cancellation.

-The total vehicle rental price is calculated on your requested start date, end date, time, including requested pick up and drop off locations.
+The total vehicle rental price is calculated on your requested start date, end date, time, including requested pick up and drop off locations and bedding charge.

 The price of optional extras – such as additional equipment, and additional driver(s), are calculated based on the requested start date, end dates, and times.

-The booking price is fully inclusive of vehicle rental, comprehensive insurance for main driver, inclusive hire of additional items as listed in the vehicle inventory and any selected optional extras at additional cost, including additional drivers.
+The booking price is fully inclusive of vehicle rental, comprehensive insurance for main driver, inclusive hire of additional items as listed in the vehicle inventory and bedding costs.
+Any selected optional extras are at additional cost, this includes additional drivers.

 1.4 Payment Methods